Employment Background Checks

 - HireRight also informs the new-hire of the background check results for review and the new-hire's rights under the Fair Credit Reporting Act and the California Investigative Consumer Reporting Act.

 - If the results are satisfactory, Human Resources finalizes the hiring process.

 - If the results are unsatisfactory, Human Resources consults the Hiring Manager and the Office of General Counsel to determine a course of action.
-At the direction of Human Resources, the Hiring Manager or Human Resources consults with the candidate to determine the basis for the unsatisfactory results.
+At the direction of Human Resources, the Hiring Manager or Human Resources consults with the new-hire to determine the basis for the unsatisfactory results.